matejkriz/react-native-today-widget/README.md

 AppRegistry.registerComponent('TodayWidgetExtension', () => TodayWidget);
 ```

-### Note
-please note that registering the widget and the app in index.js file can cause memory issues.
-because the app is also bundled (even if you don't need it in your app), and it causes 'Unable to load' errors.
-when we devide it to 2 different files, the widget and the app, are bundled seperately.
+> Please note that registering both the widget and the main app in `index.js` file can cause memory issues.
+Because the app is also bundled (even if you don't use it in your widget), and it causes 'Unable to load' error.
+When we split the registration into two different files, the widget and the main app are bundled seperately.
+See [blog post from Maxim Toyberman](https://medium.com/@maximtoyberman/building-a-react-native-today-widget-in-ios-102830825e42).

 In place of `TodayWidget` component, you could use any JSX component.
 See [Basic example](./Examples/Basic/index.ios.js#L34).